Inventor-Redux/Redocs/docs/inventor-reference/types/string/boolean.md

 # Boolean

 ## Summary
-Boolean is a way of indicating that something is either true or false.
+Boolean is a way of indicating if a condition has been met.
 A variable that uses boolean will either have the value of `true` or `false` depending on if its condition is met

 ## Usage
 Many different blocks and triggers use this such as the [Newly Created](/inventor-reference/triggers/threads/thread-created/#newly-created) output of the [Thread Created](/inventor-reference/triggers/threads/thread-created/) trigger